Aris823/project1-car-market-analytics/README.md

-#Hello,
+#Hello, welcome to our repo!

-This will be the repo for our first project.
+This will be the repository for our first project.
 Goodluck XD